newsdev/stevedore/README.md

 3. an Elasticsearch server running somewhere -- not on your computer.
 4. an Amazon S3 bucket for the frontend and your files to go to.
 (If you have sensitive documents, you could deploy Stevedore's files to a local HTTP server, so the sensitive documents don't go into the cloud.)

+Stevedore has no security of its own, besides the security of your Amazon S3 bucket and your ElasticSearch server's policies.
+Anyone who can access the S3 bucket and the ElasticSearch server can use your search engine, so be sure to set your access policies correctly.
 How to set these up _securely_ is outside the scope of this document.
 (Unless someone else wants to write instructions and submit a pull request.)

 Customizing Stevedore with New Templates